Internet art: History and context

+In 2001, the 49th Venice Biennale featured its first-ever work of internet art: Biennale.py, a computer virus created specifically for the event by the artist duo Eva & Franco Mattes.
+Written in the Python programming language, the virus was released on opening night and quickly spread worldwide.
+The exhibition included two interconnected computers that perpetually infected and disinfected each other in an endless loop.

 With the rise of search engines as a gateway to accessing the web in the late 1990s, many net artists turned their attention to related themes.
-The 2001 'Data Dynamics' exhibit at the Whitney Museum featured 'Netomat' (Maciej Wisniewski) and 'Apartment' - a Turbulence.org commission - (Marek Walczak and Martin Wattenberg), which used search queries as raw material.
+The 2001 'Data Dynamics' exhibit at the Whitney Museum featured 'Netomat' (Maciej Wisniewski) and 'Apartment' – a Turbulence.org commission – (Marek Walczak and Martin Wattenberg), which used search queries as raw material.
 Mary Flanagan's ' The Perpetual Bed' received attention for its use of 3D nonlinear narrative space, or what she called "navigable narratives."

 Her 2001 piece titled 'Collection' shown in the Whitney Biennial displayed items amassed from hard drives around the world in a computational collective unconscious.'
-Golan Levin's 'The Secret Lives of Numbers' (2000) - also a Turbulence.org commission - visualized the "popularity" of the numbers 1 to 1,000,000 as measured by Alta Vista search results.
+Golan Levin's 'The Secret Lives of Numbers' (2000) – also a Turbulence.org commission – visualized the "popularity" of the numbers 1 to 1,000,000 as measured by Alta Vista search results.
 Such works pointed to alternative interfaces and questioned the dominant role of search engines in controlling access to the net.

 Nevertheless, the Internet is not reducible to the web, nor to search engines.

-Besides these unicast (point to point) applications,suggesting the existence of reference points, there is also a multicast (multipoint and uncentered) internet that has been explored by very few artistic experiences, such as the Poietic Generator.
+Besides these unicast (point to point) applications, suggesting the existence of reference points, there is also a multicast (multipoint and uncentered) internet that has been explored by very few artistic experiences, such as the Poietic Generator.
 Internet art has, according to Juliff and Cox, suffered under the privileging of the user interface inherent within computer art.
 They argue that Internet is not synonymous with a specific user and specific interface, but rather a dynamic structure that encompasses coding and the artist's intention.